 If the communication problems are seen between the Safety Control Board and Tool or Teach Pendant it can be necessary to contact the local UR tech support to get the Tool, Safety Control Board and Teach Pendant updated.

 If the robots serial number is lower than the following, an update of the Tool, Safety Control Board and Teach Pendant firmware can have a great effect if communication problems are seen with these parts.
-This is due to the changes in firmware 3.1.18024.

 - UR3 2015330114

 Ferrites can be used to reduce the interferences from entering the system.

 If there are problems with the robot communication, or devices connected through USB or Ethernet, this could be a sign that the robot is exposed to EMI, either conducted through the power outlet or radiated from other wires close to the power or robot cable.

 Adding a ferrite to these points can relieve the problems: